tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

 * Under the data-driven model, each task waits for and then executes when there is input data for it to process.
-The tasks in the data flow graph do not need to be controlled by any actions, such as function calls and data transfer, of the PS host.
+The tasks in the data flow graph do not need to be controlled by any actions, such as function calls and data transfer, by the PS host.

 * We need to instantiate data-driven tasks as `hls::task` class objects and connect them using streaming buffers to specify the data